JulieBlanc/pagedjs-phd-demo/README.md

 ### To do

-- bibliography at the end
 - endnote (to section)
 - web version
-- metadata in pandoc template
+- metadata in pandoc template for cover ?
-- change name of pagedjs-design to pagedjs-phd
+- change name of pagedjs-phd to pagedjs-phd
 - ajouter une page si ce n’est pas un multiple de 2 ou 4